Qybi/resume/README.md

 CV JSON schema from [**jsonresume.org**](https://jsonresume.org/schema/)

-Disclaimer: This project is based and refactored on [**this**](https://github.com/MiraHikari/portfolio) project, i am by no means a css or style wizard.
+Disclaimer: This project is based on [**this**](https://github.com/MiraHikari/portfolio) project, i am by no means a css or style wizard.